Homemade Kale Pesto

 $3.30 recipe / $0.83 serving

-by Beth Moncel
+By Beth Moncel

-Pin RecipeJump to recipe โ†’
+Pin RecipeJump to recipe โ†“

 I’ve made kale pesto before (Kale Pesto Pasta), but I felt like the pesto needed a post itself.
-I often find myself with leftover fresh kale (why does it come in such HUGE qantities?), scrambling for ways to use it up before it gets slimy.
+I often find myself with leftover fresh kale (why does it come in such HUGE quantities?), scrambling for ways to use it up before it gets slimy.
 Making a small batch of this Kale Pesto is one great option.
 Once the kale is turned into pesto, it can be smeared or drizzled on just about anything.

 A bowl of Kale Pesto on a wooden cutting board surrounded by lemons, walnuts, kale, and Parmesan

-Why Kale Pesto?
+Why I Love Kale Pesto

 So there are a couple of reasons that I like to make pesto with kale.
 First, it’s usually a lot less expensive and more accessible than large quantities of fresh basil, especially as we move into the fall and winter months (kale is a cold weather crop).
 Second, I always find myself with extra kale, so it’s a great way to make sure those leftover bits don’t go to waste.
 It does have a decidedly more bitter flavor than basil pesto, but if you’re a bitter flavor lover like me, that will be a bonus.